neherlab/pangraph/docs/src/index.md

 ## Installation

-There are multiple ways to install PanGraph
+There are multiple ways to install PanGraph (either the library or just command line interface)

 ### From Julia REPL
 ```julia